Is Hill’s Science Diet a good dog food?

 However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than flaxseed oil or a named animal fat.

-Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.
+We also find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-As a group, the brand features an average protein content of 24% and a mean fat level of 14%.
-Together, these figures suggest a carbohydrate content of 54% for the overall product line.
+As a group, the brand features an average protein content of 24% and a mean fat level of 15%.
+Together, these figures suggest a carbohydrate content of 53% for the overall product line.